 As you can see, except for step 6 above, there is little to no actual "studying" involved.
-This is why it is often so difficult for students in other disciplines to do well in their economics courses.
+This is why it is often so difficult for students in other disciplines to do well in their economics courses: They think they can just cram for their econ exams.

-Just today, I had a student in my office tell me that she was really good at taking tests in her history classes, but that it was different in my class.
+A while ago, I had a student in my office tell me that she was really good at taking tests in her history classes, but that it was different in my class.
 The reason for this is that preparing for an economics exam has a lot more to do with preparing for a mathematics exam than it has to do with anything else.

 In fact, my own experience is that preparing for an economics exam has more to do with preparing for a musical performance than with preparing for an exam in the humanities.
 You cannot expect to play a piece of music perfectly the first time you sight-read your way through it.
 Rather, you will have to do a number of very rough sight-readings of it before you can identify weaknesses in your playing.
-When you have identified those weaknesses, you will isolate those measures that are the most difficult and work on them until you can play them seamlessly.
+When you have identified those weaknesses, you will isolate those measures that are the most difficult and work on them until you can play them seamlessly at the right tempo.
 Once that's done, you will play the whole piece so as to make sure you can integrate those difficult measures into the easier material to make the whole piece of music flow evenly.